litespeedtech/lscache_wp/litespeed-cache/readme.txt

 * Ability to schedule purge for specified URLs
 * WooCommerce and bbPress support
 * [WordPress CLI](https://www.litespeedtech.com/support/wiki/doku.php/litespeed_wiki:cache:lscwp#wordpress_cli) commands
-* Simple API system that enables other plugins to easily integrate with cache and operate cache functionalities
+* Simple API system for each cache integration
-* No-Cache configuration by URI, Categories, Tags, Cookies, and User Agents
+* Exclude from cache by URI, Category, Tag, Cookie, User Agent

-= Required: LiteSpeed Web Server Enterprise or LiteSpeed Web ADC =

-* [QUIC](https://blog.litespeedtech.com/2017/07/11/litespeed-announces-quic-support/) support right out of the box
+* [QUIC](https://blog.litespeedtech.com/2017/07/11/litespeed-announces-quic-support/) support out of the box (Not available in OpenLiteSpeed)
-* ESI (Edge Side Includes) cache support
+* ESI (Edge Side Includes) support (Not available in OpenLiteSpeed)

-= Required: LiteSpeed Web ADC =

-* Clustered environment support
+NOTE: **LiteSpeed Exclusive Features** require the use of a LiteSpeed web server with cache module installed. **General Features** may be used by anyone with any web server.

 == Screenshots ==